defalco2325/launch-in-7-website/replit.md

 ## Overview

 Launch in 7 is a conversion-focused marketing website for a website-building company that emphasizes 7-day turnaround guarantees.
-The application features lead generation forms, premium Apple/Stripe-inspired design, optimized performance architecture, and comprehensive SEO optimization.
-Built as a full-stack application with React frontend and Express backend, with production-grade performance optimizations implemented.
+The application features lead generation forms, premium Apple/Stripe-inspired design, animated timelines, and comprehensive SEO optimization.
+Built as a full-stack application with React frontend and Express backend, it targets high-performance Lighthouse scores (95+) and WCAG AA+ accessibility compliance.

-## Recent Performance Optimizations (August 18, 2025)

-**Wave 1: Framer Motion Removal & Core Optimizations:**
-- **Bundle Size Reduction**: App.js 214KB → 98KB (54% reduction = -116KB saved)
-- **Complete Framer Motion Removal**: Replaced with lightweight CSS animations
-- **Security Headers**: Added HSTS, CSP, X-Frame-Options, Content-Security-Policy
-- **Accessibility**: Enhanced WCAG AA+ compliance with proper focus styles, ARIA labels
-- **SEO**: Comprehensive structured data, meta optimization, semantic HTML

-**Wave 2: Advanced Performance & Caching:**
-- **Service Worker Implementation**: Aggressive caching for static assets and repeat visits
-- **Critical Path Optimization**: Inlined hero/navigation CSS for instant rendering
-- **Font Optimization**: Preload critical fonts, defer non-critical ones
-- **Code Splitting**: Already implemented lazy loading for routes and sections
-- **Enhanced Critical CSS**: Comprehensive above-the-fold styles to prevent layout shifts

-**Wave 3: Aggressive LCP Optimization (August 18, 2025):**
-- **Hero Image Removal**: Eliminated 807KB background image causing 20s+ LCP
-- **Pure CSS Gradients**: Instant rendering with inlined critical CSS
-- **Font Subsetting**: Preload only hero text glyphs for faster rendering
-- **Script Deferring**: Moved Replit banner to prevent render blocking
-- **Single H1 Optimization**: Consolidated hero headline for LCP target
-- **Animation Removal**: Eliminated all hero animations for instant paint

-**Current Lighthouse Scores:**
-- Mobile: Performance 48%, Accessibility 84%, Best Practices 75%, SEO 92%
-- Desktop: Performance 54%, Accessibility 84%, Best Practices 74%, SEO 92%

-**Major Performance Breakthrough (August 18, 2025):**
-- Mobile Performance: 29% → 48% (66% improvement)
-- Desktop Performance: 61% → 54% (maintained with better accessibility)
-- App.js Bundle: 214KB → 98KB (54% reduction = -116KB saved)
-- Hero LCP: 20+ seconds → targeting <2.5s with image removal

-**Key Optimizations Achieved:**
-- Complete Framer Motion removal and replacement with CSS animations
-- Font loading optimization with preload strategies
-- Enhanced accessibility with ARIA labels and focus styles
-- Security headers implementation (HSTS, CSP, X-Frame-Options)
-- Hardware acceleration optimizations for smooth animations

 ## User Preferences